Frequently asked questions

 What is the difference between applications and assessments?

 An application is when someone submits a resume or application materials to your job's address.
-Applications are unlimited on plans that say so on Pricing.
+Applications and jobs are unlimited — you only pay for assessments.
 An assessment is a billable step: an applicant who passes your job's keyword and location filtering and receives a completed structured evaluation (score) against that job's rubric.
-Filtered or failed intake events generally do not count as assessments; see Terms for the precise definition.
+Filtered or failed intake events generally do not count as assessments; see Pricing and Terms for the precise definition.

 How does keyword filtering work?